 How a White Collar, Crime Attorney in Oakland, CA Can Help

 While there are some people who intentionally commit tax fraud, there are a great many more who unknowingly make errors on their tax returns or some other party has created the unfortunate – and often criminal – situation.
 An Oakland, CA white collar crime attorney understands how frightening it can be knocking on your door, threatening to seize everything you own.

-If you have been accused of tax fraud, call the Hallinan Law Firm immediately.
-Our office with schedule a schedule with a seasoned white collar crime attorney Oakland clients recommend to determine what your legal options may be.
+If you have been accused of tax fraud, call The Hallinan Law Firm immediately.
+Our office with schedule a schedule with a seasoned White Collar, Crime Attorney, Oakland, CA clients recommend determining what your legal options may be.